DDharma/Smart_Car/README.md

 - Wired openCV model

 # CNN Model
-- Test and train data is generated through openCV and ROI(region of interest) is created, desired image is extracted and file is saved in same mode/directory as of file.([refer](https://github.com/DDharma/Smart_Car/CNN_&_OpenCv_Model/Builing.py))
+- Test and train data is generated through openCV and ROI(region of interest) is created, desired image is extracted and file is saved in same mode/directory as of file.([refer](https://github.com/DDharma/Smart_Car/tree/master/CNN_%26_OpenCv_Model/Builing.py))
 - Then we created a 2 layered convolution neural network, with a fully connected layer and then the output layer.Then we use data   augmentation to fit data into the model, through model.fit_generater.
-Then we saved the model by model_json. (refer CNN_&_OpenCv_Model/CNN_model.py)
+Then we saved the model by model_json. ([refer](https://github.com/DDharma/Smart_Car/tree/master/CNN_%26_OpenCv_Model/CNN_Model.py))
-- We loaded all the weights from the CNN_model file and created a dictionary of the six classes: forward, stop, left, right, slow and danger. (refer CNN_&_OpenCv_Model/Final_Prediction.py).
+- We loaded all the weights from the CNN_model file and created a dictionary of the six classes: forward, stop, left, right, slow and danger. ([refer](https://github.com/DDharma/Smart_Car/tree/master/CNN_%26_OpenCv_Model/Final_Prediction.py).
 - MQTT Server was set-up and the detected sign was sent to the node using the paho MQTT library.
 - The nodeMCU code is uploded to the micro-controller and thus, the program is executed.